r3m25/spring-boot-client-service/README.md

 # Client Service - Spring Boot Example.

-In tehis repo you can find implemeations whit commons tools for spring boot.
+In this repo you can find implemeations whit usefuls tools for spring boot for example a sample integration test, mutation a unit test, also how to mapper whit mapStruct and consumer a service whit feign.

 ## Getting Started